12 Small Red Japanese Maple Varieties

 Ever Red Japanese Maple

-As for the leaves, they are also very interesting.
-The leaf is usually made up of 6 lobes which are very indented.
+As for the leaves, they are also exciting.
+The leaf is usually made up of 6 very indented lobes.
 The lobes are very narrow and start at the base of the leaf.

 Fireball Japanese Maple